mayadata-io/specs/README.md

 by augmenting various other features that are a necessity when dynamics of applications have changed.

-Refer the [link](https://github.com/openebs/Control-Plane/blob/master/How%20to%20choose%20one.md) that helps you to choose one catering to your needs.
+Refer the [link](https://github.com/openebs/Control-Plane/blob/master/How%20to%20choose%20one.md) that helps you to choose the one that caters to your needs.